FinCube-23/DAO-Proposal-Governance/backend/user-management-service/readme.md

    | `Can user:alice view_proposal in org:1?` | ✅ (if alice is member) |
    | `Can user:bob execute_proposal in org:2?` | ✅ (only if bob is admin) |
    | `Can user:charlie can_vote in org:3?` | ✅ (if charlie is any member) |

-> 🔍 **Pro Tip**: Use the playground to validate access control logic before deploying to production environments.

 ---